DLXPlugins/highlight-and-share/readme.txt

 Meet your readers at your content.

-Show social network options when users interact with your text.
+Show social network options when users interact with your text (<a href="https://docs.dlxplugins.com/v/highlight-and-share/getting-started/how-highlight-and-share-works">find out how Highlight and Share works</a>).

 Highlight has the following major features:

 1. Show social networks when users select text.
-2. Add inline highlighting to split out longform text.
+2. Add <a href="https://docs.dlxplugins.com/v/highlight-and-share/inline-highlighting/what-is-inline-highlighting">inline highlighting</a> to split out longform text.
-3. Use the included Click to Share to show social networks when the user clicks on the quote.
+3. Use the included <a href="https://docs.dlxplugins.com/v/highlight-and-share/click-to-share-block/the-click-to-share-block">Click to Share</a> to show social networks when the user clicks on the quote.

 > <a href="https://has.dlxplugins.com/">In-depth Documentation</a> - Please check out our thorough documentation ❤️️